Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 ---
-title: Monitoring Processes
+title: Monitoring Processes with Supervisord
 topics: [Supervisord]
-description: Who watches the server while you sleep at night?
-draft: true
+description: Process monitoring is important to keep your applications alive after restart or error.
+Find out how to use the ultra-popular Supervisord.
 ---

 As some point you'll likely find yourself writing a script which needs to run all the time - a "long running script".
 These are scripts that shouldn't fail if there's an error, or ones that should restart when the system reboots.